iobroker-community-adapters/ioBroker.plex/README.md

 - sort ALOT more states :)
 - Add: admin configuration for refresh of metadata and clientdata

+- (ticaki) Fixed: Control did not work with Plexamp.
+- (ticaki) some minor improvements.

 ### 1.0.4 (2023-08-27)
 - (ticaki) Fixed: [#184](https://github.com/iobroker-community-adapters/ioBroker.plex/issues/184)